 Steps to Apply to USA Universities

-Step 4: Apply via University Portals: Submit applications directly through university portals or use the Common App for undergraduate programs.
+Step 4: Apply via University Portals Submit applications online through each university’s portal or the Common App for undergraduate programs.
+Many of the best universities in the world use these systems to streamline applications.

-Step 6: Wait for Admission Decision & Apply for Visa: Once accepted, obtain the I-20 form from your university and apply for the F-1 student visa through the U.S. embassy or consulate.
+Step 6: Wait for Decision & Apply for Visa Once admitted, request your I-20 form and apply for an F-1 student visa at the U.S. embassy or consulate.

 Note: Some programs of universities like MIT have made the GRE optional.